learnitmyway/learnitmyway/content/post/tdd-example.md

 Make sure the test is green!

-Here is the starter code for production:
+Here is the starter code for the app:

 ```java
 public class FizzBuzz {